davewasmer/docify/docs/getting-started.md

 ---
-title: Getting Started with Baker
+title: Getting Started with Docify
 ---

-# Getting started with Baker
+# Getting started with Docify

-Baker is a tool to quickly and easily add documentation to any Node module or npm based project.
+Docify is a tool to quickly and easily add documentation to any Node module or npm based project.

-There are two types of documentation that Baker can generate: **pages** and **API docs**.
+There are two types of documentation that Docify can generate: **pages** and **API docs**.

 ## Pages